 Acquisition related costs which are included in the accompanying consolidated statement of operations for the period ended June 30, 2011 were approximately \$84,000.
-The purchase agreement also required the Company to fund an escrow account for 250,000 GBP (\$405,905 as of June 30, 2011) to partially secure the future purchase price payments, which has been recorded as restricted cash in the accompanying consolidated balance sheet
+The purchase agreement also required the Company to fund an escrow account for 250,000 GBP (\$405,905 as of June 30, 2011) to partially secure the future purchase price payments.
+The Company repaid the acquisition note payable in full during the six months ended June 30, 2012 (see Note 6).